Texas Tech University

 Professional Schools

-The Texas Tech University Health Sciences Center School of Allied Health Sciences Clinical Laboratory Sciences program is a university based 2+2 program, offering the student a Baccalaureate Degree in Clinical Laboratory Science within one of the three optional areas of special emphasis.
+The Texas Tech University Health Sciences Center School of Allied Health Sciences Medical Laboratory Sciences program is a university based 2+2 program, offering the student a Baccalaureate Degree in Medical Laboratory Science within one of the three optional areas of special emphasis.

 The Standard Option prepares a student for a career primarily in a clinical setting such as a hospital, physician's office, laboratory or a reference laboratory.
 The Pre-Medicine Option is for students pursing a graduate medical education through medical school, osteopathic school, veterinary school, or research graduate programs.
 The Pre-Physician Assistant Option is for students pursuing a graduate education in Physician Assistant studies.

-Regardless of which degree-granting major a Pre-CLS student chooses at Texas Tech, they will always have a PPHC Advisor on their team.
-If you have any questions whatsoever about being Pre-PT, contact your assigned PPHC Advisor today!
+Regardless of whether or not a Pre-MLS student chooses a degree-granting major at Texas Tech or they remain in the designation, they will always have a PPHC Advisor on their team.
+If you have any questions whatsoever about being Pre-MLS, contact your assigned PPHC Advisor today!

 Standard Option

-Prerequisite courses for the TTUHSC School of Health Professions Clinical Laboratory Science Program:
+Prerequisite courses for the TTUHSC School of Health Professions Medical Laboratory Science Program:

 COURSE NAME TTU Course Number